coderehan/LLD-Coding-Framework-Android/07-Hotel-Booking-System/README.md

         )
     )

-    // Create an in-memory repository containing our hotel.
+    // Use an in-memory repository for this LLD exercise.
-    // The repository provides access to the Hotel domain model. val repo = InMemoryHotelRepository(
+    // The repository provides access to our Hotel domain model. val repo = InMemoryHotelRepository(
         mutableListOf(hotel)
     )